 Pres.
 Tomey declared a quorum was present and asked that the following items be added to the agenda: consideration for the possibility of hiring an ITLA executive director; discussion of a new Longhorn show at Regina, Sask.; proposed ITLA advertising in the Appaloosa Horse Association’s trade magazine.
 The board added these additional items.

 Trea.
 Larry Reck presented the latest financial report, which was an update on income and expenses of the Championship Show.
 The show generated income of $115,244.59; expenses of $75,273.84; and net profit of $39,970, which included income from the heifer auction.
 Without the heifer auction income, net profit would have been $6,610.75.

 As of November 30, 2017, the ITLA has $100,128.97 in First Financial Bank, and $60,640.73 in available funds.

-Motion: Upon motion by Gary Lake, seconded by Dick Lowe, the financial report was approved unanimously.
+Motion: Upon motion by Gordon Musgrove, seconded by Gary Lake, the financial report was accepted.

 Randy Witte, secretary